nakamochi/website/content/_index.md

   <div class="card-text">

-If you are mostly interested in the freedom of the Bitcoin Standard, helping the Bitcon network to remain decentralized, and want a device that just works without a DIY-like technical knowledge in hardware design and software engineering, the PRO edition is the one for you.
+If you are mostly interested in the freedom of the Bitcoin Standard, helping the Bitcoin network to remain decentralized, and want a device that just works without a DIY-like technical knowledge in hardware design and software engineering, the PRO edition is the one for you.